boozallen/sdp-docs/pages/deployment-guides/openshift/3_0_Application_Environment_Overview.rst

 * Credentials for a User on that cluster that has the *cluster-admin* role
 * Access to the relevant GitHub Repositories
 * The Helm client installed (https://docs.helm.sh/using_helm/#installing-helm)
-* The Openshift CLI installed
+* The OpenShift CLI installed

     * OCP: https://docs.openshift.com/container-platform/3.11/cli_reference/get_started_cli.html
     * OKD: https://docs.okd.io/3.11/cli_reference/get_started_cli.html#cli-reference-get-started-cli